yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/SPI.rst

 .. rubric:: Features Not Supported
    :name: features-not-supported

-| Below contains a list of features not supported by the Linux driver.
+Below contains a list of features not supported by the Linux driver.
-| Note this isn't meant to be an exhaustive list and only takes into
-  account features the SPI peripheral in the SoC is capable of but is currently not supported in the Linux driver.
+Note this isn't meant to be an exhaustive list and only takes into account features the SPI peripheral in the SoC is capable of but is currently not supported in the Linux driver.

-.. rubric:: SoCs using McSPI driver
-   :name: socs-using-mcspi-driver

-SPI slave mode isn't supported

-.. rubric:: SoCs using Davinci Driver
-   :name: socs-using-davinci-driver

-SPI slave mode isn't supported
+- SPI slave mode isn't supported

 .. rubric:: Kernel Configuration
    :name: kernel-configuration